Aged Care Courses Rydalmere

 Aged care services can entail providing both long-term and temporary assistance at a person’s residence.
 For some, the need for full-time care in a facility or residential care home may arise, which can be immensely advantageous for both the individuals and their families.

-During 2019 and 2020, care was provided to over a million people in Australia, signifying the considerable elderly population.
-This care entailed various services and roles.
-For instance, approximately 840,000 individuals accessed home support through the Commonwealth Home Support Programme, while about 245,000 people lived as permanent residents in aged care facilities.
+More than one million people in Australia were provided care between 2019 and 2020, reflecting the significant size of the elderly population.
+This involved a variety of services and roles.
+For example, approximately 840,000 people gained home support through the Commonwealth Home Support Programme, and approximately 245, 000 people received care as permanent residents in aged care facilities.

 The growing population of people over sixty-five in Australia has created a significant demand for support workers.
 In 2020, the Commonwealth Home Support Programme employed 76,096 workers, while the Residential Aged Care sector had a workforce of 277,671.
 The ratio of elderly individuals needing care to the number of available workers highlights the high demand for support workers.